 Integrative Acupuncture is one of the leading dry needling facilities in Vermont, with significant experience using this technique.
 We work to bring natural pain relief to the affected areas of residents in the Washington, Chittenden and Lamoille, Vermont areas.
-Dry needling therapy is a form of acupuncture that we use often.
-Patients visit our Montpelier practice to naturally reduce pain through the help of dry needling also known as ashi acupuncture.
+Dry needling therapy is a form of acupuncture that we use often for pain management.
+Patients visit our Montpelier and Williston practice to naturally reduce pain through the help of dry needling also known as trigger point acupuncture.

 Dry Needling is a technique being introduced in physical therapy offices around the US for musculoskeletal pain.
 The therapy is based on the trigger point work promoted by Dr. Janet Travell, who inserted saline via syringes into specific points in muscles for pain relief.

 As the technique evolved, clinicians realized the saline was unnecessary, making the technique “dry”.
 They also experimented with the size of needles and realized smaller, acupuncture needles could be used.
-What they unknowingly stumbled upon is a technique that has been used for thousands of years by acupuncturists, called Ashi Needling, a form of acupuncture.
+What is seems like they unknowingly stumbled upon, is a technique that has been used for thousands of years by acupuncturists, called Ashi Needling.

 Some professionals insist acupuncture is different from dry needling due to the theory behind the technique.
 Traditionally, acupuncturists thought only in ancient terms of qi and meridians.
-Modern acupuncturists, like the providers at Integrative Acupuncture, are well trained in physiology and neurology and are well versed in the neurophysiological response of our techniques, just like physical therapists are.
+Modern acupuncturists, like the providers at Integrative Acupuncture, are well trained in physiology and neurology and are well versed in the neurophysiological response of our techniques.

 The same small needles that are used for acupuncture are used for dry needling, or ashi needling.
 The providers at Integrative Acupuncture include dry needling to a full acupuncture session, so the underlying cause of the pain is addressed as well as the acute pain.

-A needle is inserted into the trigger point (also known as an acupuncture point), and thrusted to create a neurophysiologial response.
-Just like acupuncture, the dry needling technique results in an increase of circulation and healing response.
+A needle is inserted into a trigger point, and thrusted to create a neurophysiologial response.
+This technique results in an increase of circulation of blood and healing response.

 The Education and Experience

-The legalities of performing Dry Needling by a physical therapist has not been decided in many states.
-The state boards of New Jersey, Kansas, Idaho, New York, South Dakota, California, Oregon, Washington and Hawaii have stated it is not within the scope of practice of PTs and it is not allowed to be offered by physical therapists in those states.
+The legalities of performing Dry Needling by non acupuncturists has not been decided in many states.
+The state boards of New Jersey, Kansas, Idaho, New York, South Dakota, California, Oregon, Washington and Hawaii have stated it is not within the scope of practice of physical therapists and it is not allowed to be offered by physical therapists in those states.

 The Professionals Statements